TOGAF® 9 Certified (Level 1 & 2) – eLearning

 Certified Module 16: Phase E: Opportunities and Solutions

 Explains how migration planning techniques are utilized to consolidate Gap Analysis results and create the Implementation and Migration Strategy.
-This module covers the steps to identify and organize work packages and the creation of Transition Architectures.
+This module covers the steps to identify and organise work packages and the creation of Transition Architectures.

 Certified Module 17: Phase F: Migration Planning

-Describes the management frameworks involved in migration planning, the process of assigning business value to work packages, prioritizing migration projects, and confirming the Architecture Roadmap.
+Describes the management frameworks involved in migration planning, the process of assigning business value to work packages, prioritising migration projects, and confirming the Architecture Roadmap.
 It highlights key outputs such as the Implementation and Migration Plan and Transition Architectures.

 Certified Module 18: Phase G: Implementation Governance